robtweed/mg-webComponents/TUTORIAL.md

           webComponents.setLog(true);

-## Loading your assembly of WebComponents
+## 9) Load and Render your WebComponent Assembly

-The final step is to tell *mg-webComponents* to load your component assembly by invoking its *loadGroup()* method.
+The final step is to tell *mg-webComponents* to load and render your component assembly by invoking its *loadGroup()* method.

 The *loadGroup()* method takes three arguments: